 A leaking water hose is often the simplest issue to fix.
 Unplug the washer first to stay safe.
 Pull it back slightly from the wall, and inspect the hose connections for looseness or damage.
 Tighten any loose fittings and look for cracks that could be the problem.

-For a washing machine leaking from bottom, a thorough inspection of the drain pump is essential to identify the issue.
+For a washing machine dripping from the bottom, a thorough inspection of the drain pump is essential to identify the issue.
 Check the hoses and clamps connected to it for any signs of looseness or damage.
 If you notice anything amiss, tighten the connections or replace the faulty parts to resolve the leak effectively.

 Over time, rubber seals can degrade, leading to potential leaks.
 Check the water hoses and their points of connection for moisture or loose fittings.
 If the water hose washers are damaged, you need to turn off the water and drain the hoses.
 Replacing all of them with new hose washers will help you avoid future issues.